NCPCR writes to Maharashtra addl home secretary, seeks FIR against makers of 'Bombay Begums' | Entertainment

 Apex child rights body NCPCR has written to the Maharashtra home secretary seeking registration of an FIR against the makers of Netflix series 'Bombay Begums' over the alleged inappropriate portrayal of children.

-The National Commission for Protection of Child Rights also sought an action taken report from the Maharashtra police commissioner in the matter within three days.
+The National Commission for Protection of Child Rights also sought an action taken report from the Mumbai Police commissioner in the matter within three days.

 Directed by Alankrita Shrivastava, 'Bombay Begums' released on Netflix on March 8.